rebortg/vyos-eveng/README.md

     python main.py ssh HOSTNAME

-This is only possible if a `run` command fail and the lab is up.
+This is only possible if a `run` command failed and the lab is up.

 ## The Process

-1. create a new template based on iso and version name, do nothing when a VyOS image with the same version is present
+1. create a new template based on iso and version name, do nothing when a VyOS image with the same version name is present
-2. stop and delete an existing lab with the same name
+2. delete an existing lab with the same name, if all hosts are down in lab
 3. create the lab from the lab folder
 4. start the nodes
 5. configure the nodes
 6. run ping tests
 7. run command tests
+8. collect command output
-8. do a reboot
+9. do a reboot
-9. run command tests
+10. run command tests
-10. if upgrade, upgrade all vyos
+11. if upgrade, upgrade all vyos
-11. if upgrade, run point 6 and 7 again
+12. if upgrade, run point 6 and 7 again
-12. generate *.rst documentation
+13. generate *.rst documentation
-13. stop all nodes and delete the lab
+14. stop all nodes and delete the lab

-If something failed, you can open the lab in vyos the `lab management` and investigate the problem.
+If something failed, you can open the lab in the eve-ng `lab management` section and investigate the problem.

 ## TODO and Knows issues

 TODO:
 ISO URL from local filesystem
-check reboot per default
+create base64 decoded config via ansible from inventory/rtr.conf.j2 and vyos-oobm.conf.j2

 ISSUES:
 more than one running lab is not possible if every oobm host is called vyos-oobm